 The logo, colours, and products are recognisable anywhere: two interlocking “Double-Gs”, red and green stripes, a monogrammed belt, timeless bags, and Instagrammable loafers.
 Yes, today we’re having a look at one of the oldest luxury Italian brands in the world: Gucci.

 Founded in 1921 in Florence, Italy, by Guccio Gucci (hence the “Double-G” monogram), the brand started as a leather goods manufacturer.
 Despite a tumultuous history, Gucci has slowly grown to be one of the most popular brands of the last decade.
-This success—and profitability—is partly due to its creative director, Alessandro Michele, who reinvented the Gucci identity after being appointed in 2015.
+This success—and profitability—is partly due to its creative director, Alessandro Michele, who reinvented the Gucci identity after being appointed in 2015 and who stepped down in November of 2022 to be replaced by Sabato De Sarno.

 We thought it was time to dive into Gucci’s practices and policies and ask: how is Gucci impacting people, the planet, and animals?
 How ethical is Gucci?

 Let’s start with some encouraging news: Gucci’s environmental rating is “Good”.
 The brand has set a science-based target to reduce greenhouse gas emissions generated from its operations and supply chain, and is on track to meet its target.
-It has a policy approved by CanopyStyle to prevent deforestation of ancient and endangered forests in its supply chain, and it reduces chromium and other hazardous chemicals from its leather tanning processes.
+It has a policy to protect biodiversity throughout its supply chain, uses low-waste cutting techniques to maximise fabric use, and it reduces chromium and other hazardous chemicals from its leather tanning processes.

-Now, when it comes to labour, we rated Gucci “It’s a Start”.
+Now, when it comes to labour, Gucci’s previous middling “It’s a Start” rating has risen to “Good”.
 Gucci’s supply chain auditing program is certified by Social Accountability International – SA8000 (including all of the final stages of production), and the brand publishes some information about suppliers, supplier policies, audits, and remediation processes.
-The brand received a score of 41-50% in the Fashion Transparency Index.
-It’s also good to see the Italian brand disclose policies to protect suppliers and workers in its supply chain from the impacts of COVID-19.
-However, Gucci does not publish its living wage information, which holds its score back for people.
+The brand received an increased score of 51-60% in the 2022 Fashion Transparency Index, and it now has a comprehensive policy to support diversity and inclusion in its direct operations, though not in its supply chain.
+It’s also good to see the Italian brand disclose policies to protect suppliers and workers in its supply chain from the impacts of COVID-19, and most notably, it now claims to have a program to improve wages, but so far there’s no solid evidence it ensures its workers are paid living wages in most of its supply chain.

 Overall rating: It’s a Start

 So, how ethical is Gucci?
 Overall, we gave the Kering-owned brand a rating of “It’s a Start”.
-Gucci is making some commendable progress, especially when it comes to minimising its impact on the environment.
-Its use of more eco-friendly materials and efforts to reduce its greenhouse gas emissions are good first steps.
-However, the Italian brand still has much to do regarding its impact on people and animals: Gucci needs to ensure it pays workers a living wage, and it could also use less animal-derived materials.
+Gucci is making some commendable progress, especially when it comes to minimising its impact on the environment and improving practices for its workers.
+Its use of some lower-impact materials and efforts to reduce its greenhouse gas emissions are good first steps.
+However, the Italian brand still has much to do regarding its impact on people and animals: Gucci needs to ensure it pays workers a living wage, and it should also use less (and less cruel) animal-derived materials.

 Gucci truly is a modern and exciting brand, and we’re happy to see a luxury brand committed to creating positive change for the planet and its inhabitants.